 The fine dinning restaurants, serving traditional cuisines are tailored to the expats and tourists.
 The only locals you will find in these restaurants are the staff.
 If you are looking for a place to enjoy that special eating experience there are great options.
 Warung Enak celebrates original traditional dishes presented in a chic contemporary style.
 Head upstairs, for amazing views of the rice fields.
 The menu contains an array of dishes from all over Indonesia.
 If you are having trouble deciding, I highly recommend the fish satay and any soup on the menu.
 Another good find is Indus, which has arguably the best view in all of Ubud over looking the lush rainforest valley.
 If the views alone don’t win you over the menu has traditional and fusion items to choose from.
 The green duck curry served in a coconut was amazing!
 My travel companion tried the suckling pig, which honors all parts of the pig, having a taste it was definitely delicious but the duck curry still pops into my dreams from time to time.

 Ubud is the cultural heart of Bali, known for fine arts, traditional music, and dance.
 With mass tourism development in Bali, the unique qualities of the country are being threatened.
 Ubud, however, strives to maintain a balance by preserving the beautiful surroundings and attracting tourism in a responsible way.
 One resort in particular that demonstrates a dedication to ecotourism is Alila Ubud, a boutique hotel located just outside of Ubud that sits high on the edge of the green Ayung River valley within Bali’s foothills.
 The hotel has received the ASEAN Green Hotel Award, Bali Tri Hita Karana Award, in addition to the Green Globe Design and Build Accreditation.
-To start planning your custom Indonesia eco tour please fill out our custom tours form online or give us a call at (866) 577-2462.
+To start planning your Indonesia tours please fill out our custom tours form online or give us a call at (866) 577-2462.